Fencing at the 1908 Summer Olympics – Men's team épée

-The men's team épée was one of four fencing events on the Fencing at the 1908 Summer Olympics programme.
+The men's team épée was one of four fencing events on the Fencing at the 1908 Summer Olympics programme in London.
 The event was won by the French team, who also swept the medals in the individual épée event.
 Each nation could enter a team of up to 8 fencers, with 4 fencers chosen for each match.

 Competition format

 The tournament used a variant of the Bergvall system, holding a single elimination bracket for the gold medal with a repechage ending in a match for silver and bronze.
 Each match featured 4 fencers from one team facing 4 fencers from the other team, for a total of 16 individual bouts.
 Bouts were to 1 touch, with double-touches counting against both fencers.

 With 9 teams, the main bracket consisted of a single "play-in" match in what would typically be considered the round of 16, followed by quarterfinals, semifinals, and a final.
 Teams defeated by the gold medalist in the main bracket moved to the repechage.
 With 3 teams in the repechage, a repechage "semifinal" and "final" (which awarded the silver medal to the winner and bronze medal to the loser) were held.